niccokunzmann/x-wr-timezone/README.rst

 1. edit the Changelog Section
 2. edit setup.py, the ``__version__`` variable
 3. create a commit and push it
-4. Wait for `Travis <https://app.travis-ci.com/github/niccokunzmann/x-wr-timezone>`_ to finish the build.
+4. Wait for `CI tests <https://gitlab.com/niccokunzmann/x-wr-timezone/-/jobs>`_ to finish the build.
 5. run
     .. code-block:: shell